awez/amirrajan.github.com/about/index.md

 - When you just need an _exceptional_, full stack developer (dev ops, back end, front end, mobile).
 - Speaking / Training on Software Architecture, Testing, and the Software Development Process.

-I charge a standard rate of $150 an hour (corp to corp).
+I charge a standard rate of $150 an hour (corp to corp or W2 hourly).

 ##Contact